nasimraida/Superstore-Data-Analysis/README.md

 * Revenue generally increased over the four year period.
 * There were noticeable spikes in Q4 and dips in Q1 consistently, suggesting seasonal fluctuations.
 * Technology generated the highest in the product categories.
-* The Consumer segment contributed the largest portion fo total sales.
+* The Consumer segment contributed the largest portion of total sales.

 ## Dashboard Preview:
 ![Dashboard](dashboard.png)